spdk/spdk/doc/ftl.md

 After power failure, FTL needs to rebuild the whole L2P using the address maps (`P2L`) stored within each band/chunk.
-This needs to done, because while individual L2P pages may have been paged out and persisted to the cache device, there's no way to tell which, if any, pages were dirty before the power failure occured.
+This needs to done, because while individual L2P pages may have been paged out and persisted to the cache device, there's no way to tell which, if any, pages were dirty before the power failure occurred.
 The P2L consists of not only the mapping itself, but also a sequence id (`seq_id`), which describes the relative age of a given logical block (multiple writes to the same logical block would produce the same amount of P2L entries, only the last one having the current data).